 If you’d like to discuss working together, please email me on gavin@gavinfreeguard.com.

-You can also find me on Twitter and on Medium.
-I compile a weekly newsletter on data and #dataviz called Warning: Graphic Content – you can subscribe via email or follow on Twitter.
+You can also find me on Twitter, Mastodon (barely), Bluesky, Medium and LinkedIn.
+I used to compile a weekly newsletter on data and #dataviz called Warning: Graphic Content, and now compile a fortnightly-ish newsletter for Connected by Data called the Data Policy Digest – you can subscribe via email.